Whenever you pick a new skill for a character, or gain an item, or apply a banner to a unit, or build a building - you are getting and using effects.

 At the heart of all effects is the

 effects_table db file.
 This table defines a few important things - the key of the effect, to link it up to other data objects and the localised text.
-It will also define some UI details here, typical - such as icon, priority (which determines the order effects show up), and the "category", which determines where an effect shows up on a Character Details panel for example.
-Also mind the boolean in here, "positive_is_good".
+It will also define some UI details here, typical - such as icon, priority (which determines the order effects show up, or whether it is hidden from view with 0), and the category, which determines where an effect shows up on a Character Details panel for example.
+Also mind the boolean in here, positive_is_good.
 This means that, if your value is a positive integer and this bool is set to true, the text will show up as green; if your value is negative and this bool is set to false, the text will show up as red.